 The K.R.L.
 Lab is a research space dedicated to applied economics and data science.
-Based at U of T and led by me, the lab brings together undergraduate and graduate researchers to work on real-world projects.
+Based at U of T and led by Prof. Khazra, the lab brings together undergraduate and graduate researchers to work on real-world projects.

 Our mission is to create a collaborative environment where students don’t just contribute to research but they learn how to ask meaningful questions, analyze data critically, and understand the social and economic impact of evidence-based policy by working on an existing project.